Youth Mental Health Court Worker Program

 Evidence of a mental illness or is suspected of having mental health issues, traumatic brain injury, or developmental issues.

-Youth’s mental health issue must be able to effectively manage with the community.
+Youth must be able to manage within the community.

 Youth has been charged with a Class 1 or less serious Class II type of offence.